nolawnchairs/rapid-logger/README.md

 # Rapid Logger

+> **Note** - this is a new library and versioned at 0.0.1 at the moment.
+It works, but not all tests have been written.
+Once all tests are written, it will be versioned at 1.0.0.

 Rapid Logger is a logging library for Node.js that aims to provide fast and efficient logging by only evaluating log messages when the corresponding log level is enabled.

 ## Installation